stuartofmt/videostream/README.md

 ## General Description

 The main capabilities include:
+1. Automatically scans for available cameras and determines the resolutions it / they support.
-1. Supports USB cameras (most should work).
+2. Supports USB cameras (most should work).
-2. Supports integrated Pi Camera and likely other integrated cameras (e.g. from a laptop).
+3. Supports integrated Pi Camera and likely other integrated cameras (e.g. from a laptop).
-3. Is light in its use of system resources
+4. Is light in its use of system resources
-4. Allows camera selection if more than one camera is available.
+5. Allows camera selection if more than one camera is available.
-5. Allows video size selections.
+6. Allows video size selections.
-6. Allows video rotation.
+7. Allows video rotation.

 ## Requirements